 Our flight was due out on October 18th at 2 am.
 Cobalt declared bankruptcy after the last of their aircraft was back in their home airport of Larnaca at 11:50 pm on October 17th.
-Which is typical of airline closures, they declare bankruptcy when all company aircraft is at its home base.
+This is typical of airline closures, they declare bankruptcy when all company aircraft are at their home base.

 That meant there were a lot of stranded people who all of a sudden needed a room in the middle of the night.
-Needless to say, there weren’t a lot of options and because of the last minute and late night bookings prices were much higher than usual.
-Once news officially broke of the collapse, hotels started to raise their prices.
+Needless to say, there weren’t a lot of options, and because of the last-minute and late-night bookings, prices were much higher than usual.
+Once news officially broke of the collapse, hotels started raising prices.
 So don’t wait to book a place.

-Now is also the time you’ll want to figure out how you are either going to get home or to your final destination.
-Do not wait to see if the collapsed airline carrier is going to reimburse you for this – they’re not.
+Now is also the time you’ll want to figure out how you will either get home or to your final destination.
+Do not wait to see if the collapsed airline carrier will reimburse you for this – they’re not.

-This is a pay now and figure out the reimbursement process later situation.
-Yes, you are going to be out money, and it sucks, but it’s better than being stranded.
+It was a “pay now and figure out the reimbursement later situation”.
+Yes, you will be out of money, and it sucks, but it’s better than being stranded.

 You’ll want to make your alternative travel plans quickly before seats get booked up by other stranded passengers or airlines start to raise their prices.
 In our case, this meant figuring out a new flight option before everyone else woke up the morning of October 18th and heard the news.

-Although we found out the news at 12 am I actually consider ourselves luckier than the holiday goers who found at 8 am and there was panic at the airport and low supply of seats.
+Although we found out the news at 12 am, I actually consider ourselves luckier than the holiday goers who found out at 8 am, and there was panic at the airport and a low supply of seats.
 More on that later.

-I should also mention that sometimes, depending on where you are at in the world competitor airlines will offer “rescue fares” to stranded passengers.
+I should also mention that sometimes, depending on where you are in the world, competitor airlines will offer “rescue fares” to stranded passengers.

-Companies like Ryan Air and Icelandair have done this in the aftermath of competitor collapses recently.
-A rescue fare is a discounted fare only available to those that were impacted by the bankrupt airline.
+Companies like Ryan Air and Icelandair have recently done this in the aftermath of competitor collapses.
+A rescue fare is a discounted fare only available to those impacted by the bankrupt airline.